indykite/indykite-sdk-python/README.md

 ## Initial settings

-1. You need to have a configuration json file to be able to use the Jarvis Proto SDK.
+1. You need to have a configuration json file to be able to use the IndyKite Proto SDK.
 You can get it from your Indykite contact or from Indykite console if you have access to it.

     Example configuration file: